dgis/emu48android/ReadMe.txt

 - Build with Android 4.4 support.
 - Prevent empty MRU.
 - Allow to go back from the settings in Android 4.4 and may be more recent versions.
+- Save the Port 2 at the same time we save the state file.

 Version 1.1 (2019-03-01)